Methotrexate

 People taking methotrexate will have regular blood tests - usually carried out by Dermatology Nurses, or by their own GP - to monitor possible effects of the treatment.
 These are required weekly at first, or when the dose is being altered, but once the dose of methotrexate is stable, monitoring tests are carried out every 2-3 months.
 People taking methotrexate should have an annual flu vaccination, but should check with a doctor or nurse before having any other vaccinations or taking other medication.

-Methotrexate is often used on its own to treat psoriasis or psoriatic arthritis, however it is sometimes used in conjunction with other medications, in order to help the other medication work more effectively by preventing the body from building up antibodies.
+Methotrexate is often used on its own to treat psoriasis or psoriatic arthritis, however it is sometimes used in conjunction with other medications, such as biologics, in order to help the other medication work more effectively by preventing the body from building up antibodies.

 There are lots of other medications that can interact with methotrexate, including over-the-counter products such as aspirin and ibuprofen, and certain vitamins or supplements.
 Anyone taking methotrexate should ensure that they tell their Dermatologist or Rheumatologist about all medications, over-the-counter products and supplements that they are taking, and should not take anything new without checking with their doctor or a Pharmacist first.